yllibrahja/Grid-and-Flexbox/README.md

 }
 ```
 > [!NOTE]
-> <code>'grid-column-start'</code> determines the starting column position of the item on the grid.
+> `'grid-column-start'` determines the starting column position of the item on the grid.<br>
-> <code>'grid-column-end'</code> determines the ending column position of the item on the grid.
+> `'grid-column-end'` determines the ending column position of the item on the grid.
-> In this example, the item starts at the first column and ends at the second column.
+> > In this example, the item starts at the first column and ends at the second column.

 ### grid-row
 ```html